 The U.S. Department of Homeland Security was created following the Sept.
 11 terrorist attacks.
-Now, more than 200,000 federal employees work to protect and guard our nation from crises that include terrorist attacks, man-made accidents, and natural disasters.
+Now, more than 200,000 federal employees work to protect and guard our nation against crises that include terrorist attacks, man-made accidents, and natural disasters.
 The Department of Homeland Security comprises 22 federal agencies with a combined budget of nearly $100 billion a year.

-If you are interested in a career in which you can work toward the important goal of protecting your community, state and nation, you might want to know: What can I do with a homeland security degree?
+If you are interested in a career in which you can work toward the important goal of protecting your community, state, and nation, you might want to know: What can I do with a homeland security degree?

 Pursuing working for the federal government in agencies such as the U.S Coast Guard, the Federal Bureau of Investigation and the Federal Emergency Management Agency is one option for those with a homeland security-related degree.

 Vitally important jobs within the federal government that require a homeland security-related degree include: